-In Fall 2017, John Cabot University launched its MA in Art History, the first US-accredited graduate degree program in art history based entirely in Rome.
+In Fall 2017, John Cabot University launched its MA in Art History, the first graduate degree program in art history based entirely in Rome offered by a US-accredited university.
 Hailing from a variety of backgrounds, the graduate students share an intense passion for art, Italy, and research.

 I began John Cabot University’s Master’s degree program in Art History this past fall, and I am loving every minute of the experience.
 With incredible art and architecture all around you and so many classes on-site, it is effortless to learn.
 The reading assignments take a lot of time, but remembering images is the easy part because there is no need to construct your “memory house “.
 Rome is your memory house.
 I know the names of all the hills and neighborhoods of Rome because I have walked around them for five months now.
 I know where the important churches and works of art are, not because I memorized a map, but because I walked there and saw them with my classmates and professors.